buitin1104/VEXERE/README.md

-# NODE_PROJECT
+# VEXERE

-This is a template for a MERN node project.
+This is VEXERE project.

 ## Install packages